 - Persistent Pulmonary Hypertension in Newborn (PPHN), fatal in 10% of infants

-- Heart defects such as Hypoplastic Left/Right Heart Syndrome (HLHS, HRHS)
+- Hypoplastic Left/Right Heart Syndrome (HLHS, HRHS),

-- Withdrawal symptoms in infants
+- Withdrawal symptoms or Serotonin Syndrome in infants

 - Increased heart rate and changes in rhythm